learlab/itell-strapi-demo/apps/research-methods-in-psychology/content/textbook/2-understanding-science.md

 <i-callout variant="info" title="Learning Objectives">

-Define science.Describe the three fundamental features of science.Explain why psychology is a science.Define pseudoscience and give some examples.
+\- Define science.Describe the three fundamental features of science.

+\- Explain why psychology is a science.

+\- Define pseudoscience and give some examples.

 </i-callout>